willow385/ncndi/c-devel/README.md

 - `test_lexer.c`: Tokenizes an MPL program and prints the tokens to stdout.

 - `test_calculate.c`: Constructs an AST from an MPL expression and evaluates it.

+The coolest one by far is `test_calculate`.
+Try it out first.
+You don't even need to bother with the other programs unless you're super keen on gaining a deep understanding of NCNDI's internals;
+`test_calculate` is the most impressive and interesting one so far.
+It's basically just a simple interactive calculator.